Labelling guidelines for VQA wines

 VQA Logo

-The VQA logo must appear on all bottles of VQA approved wine in accordance with the VQA Ontario Graphics Standards Manual, June 2008.
+If used, the VQA logo must appear on the container of a VQA wine in accordance with the VQA Ontario Graphics Standards Manual, September 5, 2019.
 The manual provides for minimum and maximum sizes, approved colours and presentations.
+In brief, the logo must appear gold on black, between 15 and 25 mm square.

 VQA Ontario Graphics Standards Manual